UPOD-2016/virtual-env/README.md

       Hi mikeroher!
 You've successfully authenticated, but GitHub does not provide shell access.

-5. Change your directory (with the `cd` command) to /vagrant/UPOD/upod
+7. Change your directory (with the `cd` command) to /vagrant/UPOD/upod
+8. You can kill the Vagrant machine by pressing `CTRL-D` until you see your local prompt.
+Then:

+        vagrant halt